Class Schedules Index | Course Catalogs Index | Class Search Page |

 EBUS 1800 | Business Fundamentals (3) |

-Offered Fall 2024 | This course introduces students to key business topics relevant to high technology companies.
+Offered Spring 2025 | This course introduces students to key business topics relevant to high technology companies.
 Students will learn how to understand and interpret financial statements and frame financial decisions, including building a business case.
 The course will explore typical organizational structures and the roles of business functions.
-Students will be introduced to business models and other concepts in marketing and business strategy. |
+Students will be introduced to business models and other concepts in marketing and business strategy.
+Course was offered Fall 2024 |

 EBUS 2570 | Special Topics in Engineering Business (3) |